Plink02/PBbot/README.md

 # PB-bot
 This bot connects to twitch to discord and src to send pace alerts and retrieve PB data.
+If you would like the bot active in you twitch chat DM Plink#5726 on Discord.

 ## Commands

 ### **!pb (user) (category)**:

   Retrieves the entered user's PB for the specified category.
-No category specification will default to single segment The user is searched for on speedrun.com.
+No category specification will default to single segment

+  The user is searched for on speedrun.com.
 This means usernames do not have to be exact, but if somebody else has a very similar username to who you want to look up, results may be retrieved.
+Categories MUST be spelled exactly as they appear on src. ("Glass Joe" is fine.
+"Joe" is not as src has no search functionality for categories.

   Examples: !pb plink Super Macho Man (retrieves macho man IL time)
             !pb plink Another World Circuit (retrieves AWC PB time)